What is the Subaru Cherry Blossom Festival?

 Sakura Sunday is a family friendly event, open to everyone.
 Guests are expected to respect each other, performers, event staff, volunteers, and JASGP staff.
 For our full code of conduct, click here.

 Where is the Festival?

 Festival events are held across Philadelphia, as well as in select suburbs.
 The festival’s culminating event, Sakura Sunday, is held at the Fairmount Park Horticulture Center.
-In 2018, festival events will take place in West Fairmount Park, Center City, Society Hill, The Main Line, and many more locations.
+In 2019, festival events will take place in West Fairmount Park, University City, Society Hill, The Main Line, and many more locations.
 Please visit our calendar for specific dates and locations.